rshariffdeen/FixMorph/experiments/ISSTA21/README.md

 ```

 Having the image, you can now start a Docker container.
+Note: please make sure to use the correct image which has the dependencies installed for Linux kernel (i.e. rshariffdeen/fixmorph:issta21)

 [comment]: <> (We recommend linking the container to folders in the filesystem,)
 [comment]: <> (so that it is possible to check the logs and generated outputs also outside of the Docker container. )